SMSpp-Project/MILPSolver/test_pips/README.md

 - runs the first solver registered on the root block;
 - prints the solver log and final status information to standard output;
 - asks the solver to write the primal solution back into the SMS++ variables;
+- dumps all `ColVariable` values in the block tree to a text file;
+- asks the solver to write the dual solution back into the SMS++ constraints;
-- dumps all `ColVariable` values in the block tree to a text file.
+- dumps all `FRowConstraint` dual values in the block tree to a text file.

 ## Build